sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - A student can access their slack channel message by opening slack or go to `palexternal.slack.com`

-- ??
-Some students did not receive slack invitation email because company firewall blocks the email?
+- Some students did not receive slack invitation email because company firewall blocks the email?
+  (Josh can manaully confirm on our end through Auth0)

 - In order to see the self-evaluation, please go to [https://registration.education.pivotal.io/admin/cohorts](https://registration.education.pivotal.io/admin/cohorts)